- Home

 Gardens are wonderful places to entertain loved ones or enjoy a glass of wine or homemade lemonade in the sun.
 If this sounds familiar, an outdoor bar could be the upgrade you’re looking for.

-It’s the sort of DIY job where you can use up old wood that you might have lying around.
+It’s the sort of DIY job where you can use old wood you might have lying around.
 In this video from DIY On a Budget, for example, the presenter uses pallets to make a freestanding bar.

 6. Look after your lawn